JulyMoon87/ROA/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
-Please describe.**
+Please describe.** The feature is meant as an concise and easy way to help teach people how to respect others in fighting to stand against social stigmas.
+It's meant to help us understand perspectives and utilize each others views in order to solve bigger problems as a whole.

 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [I realize how much I dont know about developing software and I feel I'm very obviously winging this project Solo]
+Ex.- I'm always frustrated when [I realize how much I dont know about developing software and I feel I'm very obviously winging this project Solo]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Refer to the rest of my rants below.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

+Below is what I have written down so far.

 Platform Foundation will need to be something like this: